grumpyclimber/portfolio/README.md

 # Exploratory Data Analysis

 ### :car: [Ebay cars](https://github.com/grumpyclimber/portfolio/tree/main/eda/ebay) - A deeper analysis of a well known car dataset.
-I've managed to find a few more things among the rows.
+This dataset very often serves as an introduction to pandas.
+Students focused on surviving their first coding project forget to unleash their curiosity.
+Because of that the dataset has a lot of untapped potential: extracting engine size from the cars names, identyfing sontiage_autos, identyfying the issue with post-2015 entries to name a few.
+It's also a perfect dataset for a basic introduction to geopandas.

 ### :computer:  [Coders survey](https://github.com/grumpyclimber/portfolio/tree/main/eda/coders_survey) - Analysis of coders survey.
-A battle of mean, median and mode functions.
+A battle of mean, median and mode functions to find the best market for the client to advertise in.

 ### 👾 [Star Wars](https://github.com/grumpyclimber/portfolio/tree/main/eda/star_wars) - This one is all about the style...
-I've even plotted a death-star !
+Star Wars fans survey is a small dataset that doesn't give us a lot potential for analysis.
+To make it more interesting I've decided to work on the visuals of this notebook.
+Custom fonts, color palettes, and lots of plots.
+I've even plotted a death-star.
+The force is strong with this one.

 ###  :movie_camera: [Fandango](https://github.com/grumpyclimber/portfolio/tree/main/eda/fandango) - Extended version of Fandango ratings analysis.
-Includes scraping movies budget data from wikipedia.
+To dig deeper into Fandangos rating shift I've gathered more data, specifically distribution company and budget data for each movie.
+I've set up a BeautifulSoup scraper get the required information from Wikipedia.
+That gives us a better look how movie budgets and their distributors affect the ratings.

 ### 🚑 [Road fatalities](https://github.com/grumpyclimber/portfolio/tree/main/straya_road_deaths) - A basic analysis of road fatalities on Australian roads
 A bit of a break from recent ML projects - a quick EDA on a relatively simple dataset.
+Australian roads became much safer in the last 30 years.
+But that change doesn't affect everybody equally.
+Some social groups and locations are becoming more common in road fatalities.

 ---
 <a name="ml"></a>